- What is homeowners insurance?

 Dwelling coverage

 Dwelling coverage is the largest part of your insurance policy, and it provides coverage for the house itself.
-This coverage is based on the replacement cost of your home.
+The dwelling coverage limit is based on the replacement cost of your home.
 In other words, it’s the actual amount that’s required to rebuild your home from the ground up.
+Home insurance costs are largely based on this amount.

 Personal property